surveyjs/survey-library/docs/LibraryOverview.md

 This paper is for developers, who want to get a deep understanding how SurveyJS Library works, understand its concepts and main functionality.

-If you want to use SurveyJS library on your website just couple times, then we recommend you go to the SurveyJS [Builder page](https://surveyjs.io/Survey/Builder/), create a survey using our visual builder and then go to "Embed Survey" to insert the code into your web page.
+If you want to use SurveyJS library on your website just couple times, then we recommend you go to the [SurveyJS Creator page](https://surveyjs.io/Survey/Creator/), create a survey using our visual Survey Creator and then go to "Embed Survey" to insert the code into your web page.
 More information about integrating survey into your web page, you may find in the [Add Survey into your Web Page article](https://surveyjs.io/Documentation/Library/?id=Add-Survey-into-your-Web-Page).

 If you want to get the most from our library, then we hope that the following article helps you.